JagritGumber/cnapp-client/README.md

 # CNAPP CLIENT DEMO - For submission

-The project has been hosted on github pages and can be tested from here [Open Project](https://jagritgumber.github.io/cnapp-client/)
-The project can also be tested by cloning this branch locally and following the steps given below
+The project has been hosted on vercel and can be tested from here [Open Project](https://cnapp-client.vercel.app/) The project can also be tested by cloning this branch locally and following the steps given below

 ## Steps to run the project locally